-- David is a central element in the Psalms.
-As the man after God's own heart, David's heart for God is reflected in the legacy not only of the psalms composed by him, but the entire Psalter as a curation of prayers and praises to God set to music for Israel's corporate worship. - 2.
-As a "cantata of the Davidic Covenant," the Psalter rehearses David's covenant relationship with God, emphasizes the promises given to him, and rests in Yahweh's faithfulness to fulfill all that he promised. - 3.
-Within its emphasis on David and his covenant with God, the Psalms also offer a hopeful view of Israel's messianic future. - 4.
-The Royal Psalms portray the ideal Davidic king, a picture which every generation of Israel hoped would characterize their Davidic ruler. - 5.
-Sadly, none of David's descendants realized these hopes, yet they were kept alive by prophetic promises of a future descendant of David would fulfill all that was expected on the Davidic king. - 6.
+David is a central element in the Psalms.
+As the man after God's own heart, David's heart for God is reflected in the legacy not only of the psalms composed by him, but the entire Psalter as a curation of prayers and praises to God set to music for Israel's corporate worship.
+As a "cantata of the Davidic Covenant," the Psalter rehearses David's covenant relationship with God, emphasizes the promises given to him, and rests in Yahweh's faithfulness to fulfill all that he promised.

+Within its emphasis on David and his covenant with God, the Psalms also offer a hopeful view of Israel's messianic future.
+The Royal Psalms portray the ideal Davidic king, a picture which every generation of Israel hoped would characterize their Davidic ruler.
+Sadly, none of David's descendants realized these hopes, yet they were kept alive by prophetic promises of a future descendant of David would fulfill all that was expected on the Davidic king.
 Because Jesus Christ came and realized this ideal, we can view the royal psalms as ultimately messianic in their expectation.
-However, there is a caution in how we read these psalms. - 7.
-"Because the Davidic ideal portrayed in the royal psalms is fully and finally realized through Jesus, these psalms are often classified as messianic psalms.
+However, there is a caution in how we read these psalms.
+Chisholm explains:

+Because the Davidic ideal portrayed in the royal psalms is fully and finally realized through Jesus, these psalms are often classified as messianic psalms.
 The label is appropriate, but in need of qualification.
 The royal psalms, by their literary nature, are not inherently prophetic and should not be understood as direct predictions of Jesus' messianic reign.
 As already noted, they express an ideal which, though probably attached with renewed hope to many historical Davidic kings on the occasion of their accession to the throne, is ultimately and fully realized in and through Jesus.
-As such, these psalms are to be understood as messianic in an indirect sense, in contrast to the messianic predictions of prophetic literature, which, though also rooted in the
+As such, these psalms are to be understood as messianic in an indirect sense, in contrast to the messianic predictions of prophetic literature, which, though also rooted in the Davidic covenant ideal, may be classified as directly messianic on the basis of the literary genre in which they appear.
+19 pressed in the psalm as a whole finds its realization in Jesus, not in a mere human ruler."20

-- Davidic covenant ideal, may be classified as directly messianic on the basis of the literary genre in which they appear" (Chisholm, 269). - 8.
-With very few exceptions (e.g., Ps 110), the royal psalms "more naturally reflect the historical background of ancient Israel, not the future reign of Christ," and yet "the ideal expressed in the psalm as a whole finds its realization in Jesus, not in a mere human ruler" (ibid.).
+With very few exceptions (e.g., Ps 110), the royal psalms "more naturally reflect the historical background of ancient Israel, not the future reign of Christ," and yet "the ideal ex-